 He warns of ‘fanatical individualism’ and states that mankind should work together as one species, instead.
 That does not contradict Darwin’s theory as he points out that the term ‘survival of the fittest’ ‘[includes] dependence on one being on another’.
 McConnell sees these hints for humanity’s future and writes that ‘only by facing the hopelessness of human condition man can begin to construct something in which, absurdly and heroically, to hope.’
 He interprets the loss of human supremacy as a wake-up call which allows to hope that humans would work together eventually.

 Until the end, humankind is not able to defeat the Martians.
 Earth is not under their control anymore.
 The Martians are defeated by microorganisms and bacteria they are, in contrast to humans, unresistant to.
 The tiniest and until then for humanity unimportant and undervalue species of animals reached what mankind was not able to.

 To sum it all up, H. G. Wells’s The War of the Worlds is a parable in which its author obviously tries to reveal the truth about the Great British Empire, whereas many earlier Victorian texts rather hid or covered themes of Imperialism.

 Considering that The War of the Worlds deals with a colonial reversal in which, instead of oversea countries, the British Empire itself is invaded, it is important for the reader to know about the context of Imperialism in order to completely understand what H. G. Wells intended to say.
-Of course, the destabilisation of assumed hierarchies of biology as well as of civilisation is another topic that Wells cleverly includes.
+Of course, the destabilization of assumed hierarchies of biology as well as of civilization is another topic that Wells cleverly includes.
 However, this topic is strongly connected to the one of colonial reversal.

 Although the novel can be interpreted from different point of views like every other novel, Wells explicitly expressed his intention which was to reveal the truth about Imperialism.